Medically reviewed by Drugs.com. Last updated on Sep 25, 2020.

 Concerns related to adverse effects:

 • Bone marrow suppression: Thrombocytopenia may occur (nadir achieved by day 8; generally resolves to ≤ grade 1 by the next scheduled dose), including grade 3 or higher thrombocytopenia.
-The incidence of thrombocytopenia may be higher in patients of Asian ancestry.
+The incidence of thrombocytopenia was higher in patients of Asian ancestry.
 Monitor platelet count at baseline and prior to each dose.
 May require treatment interruption or dose reduction.
 Monitor closely if at bleeding risk due to thrombocytopenia and/or concomitant anticoagulant use.
-Has not been studied in patients with platelets <100,000/mm3 at treatment initiation.
+Has not been studied in patients with platelets <100,000/mm3 prior to treatment initiation.
 Neutropenia and anemia have also occurred.

 • Cardiotoxicity: [US Boxed Warning]: May result in left ventricular ejection fraction (LVEF) reductions.
-Evaluate left ventricular function (in all patients) prior to and at least every 3 months during treatment; withhold for clinically significant left ventricular function decreases.
+Evaluate left ventricular function (in all patients) prior to and during (eg, every 3 months) treatment; withhold for clinically significant left ventricular function decreases.
 Serious cases of heart failure have been observed.
 Treatment interruption, dosage reductions, and/or discontinuation may be required in patients who develop decreased LVEF.
-Use has not been studied in patients with LVEF <50% at baseline, with a history of symptomatic CHF, serious arrhythmia, or recent history (within 6 months) of MI, or unstable angina.
+Use has not been studied in patients with LVEF <50%, with a history of symptomatic CHF, serious arrhythmia, or recent history (within 6 months) of myocardial infarction, or unstable angina.

-• Extravasation reactions: May be a vesicant; avoid extravasation.
+• Extravasation reactions: Irritant with vesicant-like properties; avoid extravasation.
 Local reactions (erythema, irritation, pain, swelling, or tenderness) secondary to extravasation have been noted.
 These were generally mild and typically occurred within 24 hours of infusion.
 There is a case report of skin necrosis (delayed) following extravasation (Shafaee 2017).
 Monitor infusion site during infusion for possible infiltration.

 • Hemorrhage: Hemorrhagic events, including central nervous system, respiratory, and gastrointestinal hemorrhage, have been observed; some hemorrhages were fatal.
 Some events occurred in patients who were receiving anticoagulation or antiplatelet therapy, or in patients with thrombocytopenia, although bleeding also occurred in patients without additional risk factors.
 Use caution when administering with antiplatelet agents or anticoagulants; consider additional monitoring when indicated.